2010 24 Hours of Le Mans: Evening to dawn

-Kristensen, driving the fourth-placed No. 7 Audi, was approaching a slow Andy Priaulx on the racing line because Priaulx's No, 79 had a front-left puncture in the high-speed Porsche Curves.
+Kristensen, driving the fourth-placed No. 7 Audi, was approaching a slow Andy Priaulx on the racing line because Priaulx's No. 79 BMW had a front-left puncture in the high-speed Porsche Curves.
 Kristensen spun backwards into the tyre wall after Priaulx steered left in the first right-hand corner to left him through.
 Kristensen was recovered from the gravel, but the pit stop to replace the damaged rear bodywork cost the No. 7 Audi three laps and fell to seventh.
 Before the sixth hour ended, Bryce Miller crashed the No. 92 JMW Motorsport Aston Martin at the Porsche Curves hard enough to force the car to retire, bringing out the safety cars for the second time to allow marshals to clean the track and extricate the stricken car.
 During this slow period, Manuel Rodrigues damaged the No. 14 Kolles Audi's front-left against the wall at the right-hand kink before Indianapolis turn and drove to the garage for repairs to the front bodywork.
-On cold tyres, Nick Leventis spun the No. 42 Strakka HPD into the inside Dunlop Chicane gravel trap but was recovered by a tractor. losing the LMP2 lead temporarily to Werner's No. 26 Highcroft car when Leventis made a pit stop for checks.
+On cold tyres, Nick Leventis spun the No. 42 Strakka HPD into the inside Dunlop Chicane gravel trap but was recovered by a tractor, losing the LMP2 lead temporarily to Werner's No. 26 Highcroft car when Leventis made a pit stop for checks.

-When racing resumed, Rockenfeller's No. 9 Audi ran wide leaving the Porsche Curves and his teammate Tréluyer's sister No. 8 entry overtook him for third into the Ford Chicane.
+When racing resumed, Rockenfeller's No. 9 Audi ran wide leaving the Porsche Curves, and his teammate Tréluyer's sister No. 8 entry overtook him for third into the Ford Chicane.
 Tréluyer damaged the No. 8 Audi's nose on the kerbing almost immediately, and the resulting pit stop moved the No. 9 car back ahead.
-The No. 1 Peugeot maintained first until Gené relinquished the lead the car had held for 59 consecutive laps, when the car was pushed into the garage with alternator failure, necessitating a new alternator and electronic control unit.
-The stop lost the No. 1 Peugeot twelve minutes and it fell four laps down in seventh.
+The No. 1 Peugeot maintained first until Gené relinquished the lead the car had held for 59 consecutive laps; the car was pushed into the garage with alternator failure, necessitating a new alternator and electronic control unit.
+The stop lost the No. 1 Peugeot twelve minutes, and it fell four laps down in seventh.
 Jaime Melo's No. 82 Risi Ferrari retired from the LMGT2 lead when the car was forced to the garage to unsuccessfully fix intermittent gear selection issues.
 This moved Gavin's No. 64 Corvette to the category lead, with teammate Magnussen in second place in the No. 63 car.
 Strakka's No. 42 car maintained its lead in LMP2, but Brabham in the Highcroft entry was closing the gap to Watts, while Gene in the No. 1 Peugeot was gaining on McNish's fifth-placed No. 7 Audi.